ceph/ceph/doc/mgr/localpool.rst

-Local pool plugin
+Local Pool Module
 =================

-The *localpool* plugin can automatically create RADOS pools that are localized to a subset of the overall cluster.
+The *localpool* module can automatically create RADOS pools that are localized to a subset of the overall cluster.
 For example, by default, it will create a pool for each distinct rack in the cluster.
 This can be useful for some deployments that want to distribute some data locally as well as globally across the cluster .